Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks

-However, Eq.~\ref{eq:contradiction} cannot hold because we have that $w\in\Delta_u$ and therefore, by definition, a structural difference must manifest at $w$ (see the footnote after Definition~\ref{def:struc diff}). \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:shortest-path}] The only difference between Theorem~\ref{thm:shortest-path} and Theorem~\ref{thm:main-2} is that in Theorem~\ref{thm:main-2} we assume that there is no coincidental correspondence whereas here we assume that there is a unique $u\in U$ with minimal distance from $v$ and that there is a unique shortest path between $v$ and $u$.
-Inspecting the proof, we see that the only spot where we used the assumption of no coincidental correspondence was when we invoked Lemma \ref{thm:lem-onion}.
-Therefore, it suffices to show that the conclusion of Lemma \ref{thm:lem-onion} holds under our revised assumptions.
-Moreover, inspecting the proof of Lemma \ref{thm:lem-onion}, we see that the only spot we use the assumption of no coincidental correspondence was to establish Eq.~\ref{eq:P-step-4}.
-Thus, it suffices to show that Eq.~\ref{eq:P-step-4} holds under our revised assumptions.
+\begin{proof}[Proof of Theorem~\ref{thm:shortest-path}] The only difference between Theorem~\ref{thm:shortest-path} and Theorem~\ref{thm:main-2-new} is that in Theorem~\ref{thm:main-2-new} we assume that there is no coincidental correspondence whereas here we assume that there is a unique $u\in U$ with minimal distance from $v$ and that there is a unique shortest path between $v$ and $u$.
+Inspecting the proof of Theorem~\ref{thm:main-2-new}, we see that the only spot where we used the assumption of no coincidental correspondence was when we invoked Lemma \ref{thm:lem-onion-new}.
+Therefore, it suffices to show that the conclusion of Lemma \ref{thm:lem-onion-new} holds under our revised assumptions.
+Moreover, inspecting the proof of Lemma \ref{thm:lem-onion-new}, we see that the only spot we use the assumption of no coincidental correspondence was to establish Eq.~\ref{eq:lem-proof-nocc}.
+Thus, it suffices to show that Eq.~\ref{eq:lem-proof-nocc} still holds.

-Let $P\coloneqq (U_0,U_1,\dots,U_{d})$ be the generalized path from $u$ to $v$ as defined in Notation \ref{notation}, and note that our assumption of a unique shortest path implies that each $U_j$ consists of a single node $u_j$.
-Since the assumption of no coincidental correspondence is not used in the base case, it suffices to assume that $u_j$ is the unique element of $\mathcal{N}_{\underline{v}}^{d-j}$ where a structural difference manifests with respect to $\bY^j$ and show that this implies that Eq.~\ref{eq:P-step-4} holds for $j+1$.
-Let $\Delta_{u_{j+1}}$ be the set defined in Definition \ref{def:coincident} with respect to feature matrix $\bY^{j+1}$.
-By the observation immediately following Eq.~\ref{eq:P-step-4}, we have $\Delta_{u_{j+1}}=\nbh_{u_j}\cap \tU_j=\{u_j\}$ and therefore $|\Delta_{u_{j+1}}|=1.$ Thus, Lemma \ref{lem:no-coincident} implies that $u_{j+1}$ is not subject to coincidental correspondence with respect to $\phi$ and $\bY^{j+1}$.
-This in turn, implies that Eq.~\ref{eq:P-step-4} holds and thus completes the proof. \end{proof}
+Let $P\coloneqq (U_0,U_1,\dots,U_{d})$ be the generalized path from $u$ to $v$ as defined in Notation \ref{notation-new}, and note that our assumption of a unique shortest path implies that each $U_j$ consists of a single node $u_j$, i.e., $U_j \coloneqq \{u_j\}$.
+Since the assumption of no coincidental correspondence is not used in the base case, we can use the inductive hypothesis that $u_j$ is the unique element of $\mathcal{N}_{\underline{v}}^{d-j}$ where a structural difference manifests with respect to $\bY^j$.
+We are then left to show that this implies that Eq.~\ref{eq:lem-proof-nocc} holds.
+But Eq.~\ref{eq:lem-proof-nocc} simplifies to $0 \neq d_{u_j}^{-1} \bY^j[u_j] - d_{\phi(u_j)}^{-1} \bY^j[\phi(u_j)]$, which is true according to the inductive hypothesis. \end{proof}